Torus actions on Alexandrov 4-spaces: Introduction

+Alexandrov spaces (with curvature bounded form below) are complete length spaces with a lower curvature bound in the sense of triangle comparison.
+By Toponogov's Theorem, they generalize complete Riemannian manifolds with an uniform lower curvature bound.
+Riemannian orbifolds (with a lower sectional curvature bound), orbit spaces of isometric actions of compact Lie groups on Riemannian manifolds with sectional curvature bounded from below, and Gromov--Hausdorff limits of sequences of $n$-dimensional Riemannian manifolds with a uniform lower bound on their sectional curvature are examples of Alexandrov spaces.

+Two-dimensional Alexandrov spaces are topological two-manifolds, possibly with boundary (see \cite{BurBurIva}*{Corollary 10.10.3}).
+Closed three-dimensional Alexandrov spaces are either topological three-manifolds, or are homeomorphic to quotients of smooth three-manifolds by orientation reversing involutions with isolated fixed points (see \cite{GalGui} and cf. \cite{HaSe}).
+In higher dimensions though, similar general results do not exist.
+Considering Alexandrov spaces with a large amount of \emph{symmetry} provides a systematic way of studying them.
+This framework has been successfully used in the smooth category to study, for instance, Riemannian manifolds with prescribed lower curvature conditions, such as positive Ricci or positive sectional curvature (see for example \cites{GrSea,GVZ,GWZ,GZ00,GZ02,Wil}).
+In particular, many authors studied such spaces in the presence of a circle or a torus action either in low dimensions or in general (see for example \cites{GaKe,GalSea11,GrSea94,GW,HarSea19,HsKl,Kle,SeaY}).

+Since the group of isometries of a compact Alexandrov space is a compact Lie group \cite{FukYam}, one may assume the existence of an isometric compact Lie group action and consider such spaces in analogy with the Riemannian case.
+This allows us to bring the theory of compact transformation groups into the context of Alexandrov spaces (see for example \cites{AZ, GalGui13, GalNun, GalSea, GalZar2,HaSe, HarSea, Nun, Yeroshkin}).

-Recently the study of transformation groups has been considered in the context of Alexandrov geometry (\cite{Be,GalSea,GalNun,GalZar,GalZar2,Nun,HarSea}).
-An Alexandrov space (with a lower curvature bound) is a complete length space, satisfying a lower bound in terms of triangle comparison (see for example \cite{BurBurIva}).
-Alexandrov spaces arise naturally as limits of Riemannian manifolds with a uniform lower bound in their sectional curvatures, in the Gromov-Hausdorff space of metric spaces.
-Since they possess rich topological and analytic structures, and are related to Riemannian manifolds, it is natural to ponder whether what is already true in the Riemannian context still holds for Alexandrov spaces.
-Such an example is the group of isometries of a compact Alexandrov space $X$.
-This group is a compact Lie group (see \cite{DanWaer,FukYam}).
-In particular, there exists a maximal dimension torus acting by isometries in $X$.
-When the space has curvature bounded below by $1$, Harvey and Searle showed in \cite{HaSe} that the dimension of the maximal torus contained in the isometry group is bounded above by $\lfloor (n+1)/2\rfloor$.
+In particular, there exists a (non-unique) maximal dimension torus acting by isometries on $X$.
+When the space has curvature bounded below by $1$, Harvey and Searle showed in \cite{HaSe} that the dimension of any maximal torus contained in the isometry group is bounded above by $\lfloor (n+1)/2\rfloor$.
 In particular, for a compact $4$-dimensional Alexandrov space with curvature bounded below by $1$, if we have an effective $T^k$-action by isometries, then $k\leqslant 2$.